mistertest/xcloud-shield/README.md

 So i decided to code an application for my shield TV for enjoying my games and sharing my app for others tester in the world.

-An official application Android tv will coming from Microsoft but certainly in littles months or years.
+An official application Android tv will coming from Microsoft but certainly in more months or years.

 I will uploading others version for supporting others android version and devices.
 Certainly for "Xiaomi Mi Box", the "Google Nexus Player box" and others popular android tv box.